-*Note: NOT all classes are held in wheelchair accessible space so please ask the location contact specifically for details.
+*Note: NOT all classes are held in wheelchair accessible space so please ask prior to registration.

->

-> You can find us on social media … follow us on FACEBOOK
+You can find us on social media … follow us on FACEBOOK

 September 13, 2018 – DANCE: More Than Therapy